 ‘This is what your Sovereign Lord says, your God, who defends his people: “See, I have taken out of your hand the cup that made you stagger; from that cup, the goblet of my wrath, you will never drink again.”’Isaiah 51:22, NIV

 This is after the Israelites had experienced God's judgement for unfaithfulness and gone into exile.
-Even in the New Testament, we have a very similar use of this terminology in Revelation chapter 14 verses 9 and 10, the cup of God's wrath is spoken of in an end-time judgement scenario.
+Even in the New Testament, we have a very similar use of this terminology in Revelation 14: 9 - 10, the cup of God's wrath is spoken of in an end-time judgement scenario.
 The cup is the experience of suffering, and the experience of absorbing the wrath of God against sin in Jesus' own body and life.
-He's paying the price that was demanded by God's wrath, and fulfilled by substitution and sacrifice and atonement.
+He is paying the price that was demanded by God's wrath, and fulfilled by substitution and sacrifice and atonement.
 His death will be a substitute and a sacrifice for the death of other people that would come about as a result of God's judgement on man's sinfulness.
-He's going to be the substitute; he's going to take the cup of wrath.
+He is going to be the substitute; he is going to take the cup of wrath.
 God's anger, or wrath, is not just an emotion like we humans feel.
-It's a settled permanent opposition to, and judgement of, and intolerance of sin.
+It is a settled permanent opposition to, and judgement of, and intolerance of sin.
 God ultimately cannot coexist with sin.
 It will bring his judgement unless there is a path of forgiveness and reconciliation with God.
 Jesus provides that path of reconciliation for us.

-One of the interesting observations that we can make at this time of Jesus's life is concerning the importance of prayer.
-The last thing he did in the Last Supper, was to spend time praying to his Father, and John records the three dimensions of his prayer that I mentioned earlier on.
-He comes to Gethsemane, and in a different emotional mood now, he's also praying.
+One of the interesting observations that we can make at this time of Jesus' life is concerning the importance of prayer.
+The last thing he did in the Last Supper, was to spend time praying to his Father, and John records the three dimensions of his prayer that I mentioned earlier.
+He comes to Gethsemane, and in a different emotional mood now, he is also praying.
 Jesus' humanity is crying out to his heavenly Father, and asking whether the suffering has to be undergone.
-Jesus in his divine nature will always perfectly obey the will of his Father, but in his humanity that obedience is tested by every new circumstance, and found to lead to obedience in every case, but only through the experience of being tested.
+Jesus in his divine nature will always perfectly obey the will of his Father, but in his humanity that obedience is tested by every new circumstance, and found to lead to obedience in every case, through the experience of being tested.
 This is the biggest test of all.
-It says in Hebrews 5 verses 7 and 8,
+It says in Hebrews 5: 7 - 9,

 ‘During the days of Jesus' life on earth, he offered up prayers and petitions with fervent cries and tears to the one who could save him from death, and he was heard because of his reverent submission.
 8Son though he was, he learned obedience from what he suffered 9and, once made perfect, he became the source of eternal salvation for all who obey him.’Hebrews 5:7-9, NIV

-That's a wonderful description.
-That has a particular application to what happens specifically in the Garden of Gethsemane.
+That is a wonderful description and has a particular application to what happens specifically in the Garden of Gethsemane.
 We can learn from Jesus about the power of prayer even in the most severe testing difficulty and suffering.

 I want to conclude this episode by reflecting for a moment on another of the important sayings from this passage.
-Matthew 26 verse 41 says,
+Matthew 26: 41 says,

 ‘“Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak.”’Matthew 26:41, NIV

 This is an interesting saying which has provoked a lot of thought.
 It has become a very well-known saying, and Jesus is speaking into the particular circumstance, but I think we can learn something more generally.
 When he says, ‘watch’, he means ‘be alert, be alert to the circumstances around you’.
 You see, the disciples were failing to be alert to what was happening.
-They'd found out a lot of things about what was going to happen at the Last Supper.
-Jesus had explained a lot of things.
-They knew that his death was very imminent, they now knew that Judas had gone to betray Jesus and yet they weren't alert.
+They had found out a lot of things about what was going to happen at the Last Supper.
+Jesus had explained many things.
+They knew that his death was very imminent; they now knew that Judas had gone to betray Jesus and yet they were not alert.
 They were sleeping.
-They weren't awake; they weren't aware.
+They were n ot awake; they weren't aware.
 ‘Watch and pray’ - Jesus is talking about active, specific prayer.
 Specific times of prayer make us stronger to resist temptation.
 The spirit might be willing.
 We might desire to serve God very wholeheartedly but the flesh, the human nature that we have, is weak.
 There can be lack of focus, lack of discipline, lack of concern.
 At this particular point, the disciples fell into that trap.
-They just collapsed in tiredness, and thought ‘we need to rest’.
-They weren't alert to what was happening.
+They collapsed in tiredness, and thought ‘we need to rest’.
+They were not alert to what was happening.
 Therefore, they were vulnerable to fall into temptation.
 They were going to be taken off-guard by the challenges that were about to take place.
 There were some really big challenges because within a few minutes of this being said, suddenly a great crisis was going to come upon them.
 Judas Iscariot was going to arrive with an armed crowd from the religious authorities, and their position was going to be very vulnerable.
-We'll see what happens to them in our next episode.
+We will see what happens to them in our next episode.
 I hope you can join us.